Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/new_activation/index.md

 ## Step 2: Set required request headers.

 There are multiple HTTP headers that may be passed as part of your API request.
 They are used to confirm that the caller is authorized to make this request, along with optional filtering (when appropriate).
-See the [Headers](/concepts/headers/) page for more information about our supported headers.
+See the [Request Headers](/concepts/headers/) page for more information about our supported headers.

 ### Required Headers: